-Similar provincial credits are available to seniors residing in British Columbia, Ontario, Québec and New Brunswick.
+Similar provincial credits are available to seniors residing in British Columbia, Québec and New Brunswick.
+Eligible Ontario residents could claim the provincial seniors' home safety tax credit for the 2021 and 2022 taxation years.
 Qualifying individuals and renovations or alterations, eligibility periods, credit rates and expenditure thresholds vary by province.